coder2800/ReduxApp/README.md

 ## This is a basic redux testing application

-I have created a basic application to test slicing and thunk in redux.
+This is a basic application created to test some features of redux.

 #### Created by coder2800.